parametrix/thebuildingcoder-archive/a/2075_copilot_codex_mcp.md

 ### Revit API with Copilot and Codex

-Exciting times are approaching, as AI is growing more widespread and useful in the AEC, BIM and even Revit API arena.
+We live in exciting times, and AI is growing more widespread and useful in the AEC, BIM and even Revit API arena.

 I have used GitHub Copilot in VS Code for Revit API add-in coding and installed OpenAI Codex myself.

-A long list of topics, many of them just short pointers, ranging through trends and statistics, new models and technologies, agentic AI, MCP
+A long list of topics, many of them just short pointers, ranging through trends and statistics, agentic AI, MCP, new models and technologies,

 - [Global AI statistics and charts](#2)
 - [AI challenges for complex app coding](#3)